-May 25, 2019 - October 10, 2019Coinciding with the Char Dham yatra, every year, the Hemkund Sahib yatra is open for 5-6 months, usually from May to October.
+May - October (Exact dates yet to be decided)Coinciding with the Char Dham yatra, every year, the Hemkund Sahib yatra is open for 5-6 months, usually from May to October.
 It is the best time to visit as the weather during this time is pleasant, with a maximum temperature reaching 25 degrees Celsius.
-For 2019, post a 6-month winter break, the Gurudwara will be open for visitation from 25th of May, 12 noon, through 10th of October.
+For 2019, post a 6-month winter break, the Gurudwara had opened for visitation from 25th of May, 12 noon, through 10th of October.
 The first procession or Nagar Kirtan of pilgrims will commence on the 24th of May to reach the Gurudwara on the 25th.
 Food, travel and lodging facilities are available en-route.

 About Hemkund Sahib Yatra

 Distance Covered: 19 kilometreAfter reaching Govind Ghat by a suitable means of transportation, one must undertake a 19-km trek to reach Hemkund Sahib.
 For old people, people with special needs, or others who don’t want to trek, ponies, palkies, and pitthus are easily available.
 Devotees from around the country undertake this trek on scooters, bikes, buses, or on foot.
 It is usually an 8-10-hour trek to reach Ghangaria, which is the base camp for both Gurudwara Hemkund Sahib (6-km) and the Valley of Flowers (4-km).